mod-cpp/ms-pacman/test/exercises/34_exercises.md

 ## Exercise 340

-Rewrite the operator== to templates, use non-type parameter to specialize
+Rewrite the operator== to templates and use template specialization for the one with double

 ```cpp
 constexpr bool operator==(const GridPosition & a, const GridPosition & b) {